40 rosins, but which one won?

 About mixing the rosins:

 These rosins can be mixed.
-We recommend using Andrea Solo first after every rehair.
+We recommend using Cecilia Solo first after every rehair.
 Vienna's Best can be applied whenever you need to soften your sound and response.
 You won't be able to achieve the pure sound character of each rosin that we achieved with different bows under test conditions.
 However you will be able to adjust the character of your bow effectively.

-For example, if you are playing Mozart in the first half of your recital and Prokofiev in the second, you can sparingly use Vienna's Best before the concert and Andrea Solo after the interval.
+For example, if you are playing Mozart in the first half of your recital and Prokofiev in the second, you can sparingly use Vienna's Best before the concert and Cecilia Solo after the interval.

 Rosin Test Results Chart >>